General procedures

 6.

-NOTE: A suitable funnel must have a volume of 4 liters and an O-ring
+NOTE: A suitable funnel must have a capacity of 4 liters and an O-ring seal

-NOTE: A suitable funnel must have a secure seal at the junction with the power steering reservoir to prevent leakage of fluid.
+NOTE: A suitable funnel must have a secure seal where it meets the power steering reservoir to prevent fluid leakage.

-Install a suitable funnel on the power steering reservoir.
+Place a suitable funnel over the power steering fluid reservoir.

 7.

-WARNING: It is forbidden to carry out work on a vehicle supported only by a jack.
-Be sure to place secure supports under the vehicle.
+WARNING: Do not work on a vehicle supported solely by a jack.
+Always place reliable supports under the vehicle.

-Raise the vehicle and place it on stands so that the wheels are just off the floor.
+Raise the vehicle and support it on jack stands until the wheels are just off the floor.

 8.

-- Steps 8 and 9 should be performed no more than 2 to 3 seconds apart.
-Failure to follow this instruction may result in damage to the power steering.
+- Steps 8 and 9 should be performed within 2 to 3 seconds of each other.
+Failure to do so may result in damage to the power steering.

-Using a suitable funnel, add the recommended power steering fluid to the power steering system.
-The liquid level must be maintained at 2/3 from the top of the funnel.
+Using a suitable funnel, add the recommended power steering fluid to the system.
+The fluid level should be maintained at 2/3 of the way up the funnel.

 9.

-- Do not allow the fluid level in the power steering reservoir to fall below the minimum mark.
-Failure to follow this instruction may result in damage to the power steering.
+- Do not allow the power steering fluid level in the reservoir to drop below the minimum mark.
+Failure to do so may result in damage to the power steering.

-- After 4 liters of working fluid are poured into the power steering reservoir, the engine should be turned off.
+- After 4 liters of working fluid have been poured into the power steering reservoir, the engine should be turned off.

 Flush the power steering system.